 The City of Jamestown continues to maximize its opportunities found in its 2020 installed administration and its accompanying knowledgeable, passionate, and invested staff.
-It merits recounting the context and circumstances under which the current administration has been tasked with paving a pathway for the City of Jamestown's advancement that benefits all
+It merits recounting the context and circumstances under which the current administration has been tasked with paving a pathway for the City of Jamestown's advancement that benefits all.

 After two decades of one administration, created by nearly two decades of a prior administration, it was evident that communication and coordination among organizations, agencies and individuals must be fostered and maintained.
 Add a global pandemic into the mix 10 weeks after assuming office and a whole other set of activities around pivoting and adapting are introduced.
+With the Federal Government's lift on the pandemic, it is hopeful that the barriers and obstacles faced will begin to dissipate.